 - The tenant is home at the time and allows the landlord entry.

 - It’s an emergency.

 - There’s an oral agreement between the landlord and the tenant regarding when the landlord will be accessing the property to make repairs.

 - The tenant no longer occupies/has abandoned the unit.

-- Repair it themselves and then deduct the amount of the repair from their monthly rent (if the repair costs less than one month’s rent).
+- Repair and deduct – tenants have the right to repair it themselves and then deduct the amount of the repair from their monthly rent (if the repair costs less than one month’s rent).
 This cannot be done more than twice in one year.